ismailibrahim1993/predicting-air-pollution-climate/README.md

 ### Data Acquisition
 ![AURN webpage](./images/AURN-web.png)
 The data was acquired by visiting uk-air.defra.gov.uk and in the data archive section.
 There I was able to select what concentration type that I wanted and also the data range that the concentration was going to be for.
 The measuring point was at London Kensington.
 Extracting the data was a quick and easy process (also free!).
-The main drawback to this though that the csv was limited to around 90000x152, this broadly corresponds to about 10 years of **hourly averaged** concentration data.
-Anyways, I chose to pick PM10, nitric oxide and PM2.5 concetrations 10 years from 12/05/2020.
+The main drawback to this was that the csv was limited to around 90000x152, this broadly corresponds to about 10 years of **hourly averaged** concentration data.
+I chose to pick PM10, nitric oxide and PM2.5 concetrations from 01/01/2011 - 12/05/2020.

 The next step was acquiring climate data and this was done through WeatherSource's weather-data.
 Location was London Kengsinton and the date corresponded to 01/01/2011 up until 12/05/2020.
 The API is charged but luckily they were kind enough to provide this for free to me.